 Boston Blepharoplasty – or eyelid surgery – is one of the most effective, and inexpensive, routes to achieving a more refreshed and youthful appearance.

-According to the American Society for Aesthetic Plastic Surgery, blepharoplasty was in the top five cosmetic surgeries performed in America in 2018 with American Society of Plastic Surgeons stats showing that over 200,000 patients elected to have it done.
+According to Plastic Surgery.org blepharoplasty was in the top three cosmetic surgeries performed in America in 2020 with over 325,000 patients electing to undergo the procedure.
 In fact, 95% of patients on realself.com say it’s worth it.

 - What is Boston Blepharoplasty?